turingschool/launch-curriculum/module4/lessons/Week2/BuildAnAPI.md

 <section class='note' markdown='1'>

 **Implement an API Endpoint that satisfies these specifications**
-* Path/Method: GET /api/books/1
+* Path/Method: POST /api/books
-* Status Code: 200
+* Status Code: 201
-* Response Content: JSON containing the book with the id '1' (or whatever id is sent in through the path)
+* Response Content: none!
+This action can have a return value of 'void'

 </section>